pluim003/docker-pihole-unbound/README.md

 Note: October 6th, 2024.
 Adding more recent versions of unbound through apt doesn't work anymore on newer releases.
 The latest docker-image with tag 2024.07.0 contains the latest pihole-image 2024.07.0 with Unbouond v1.21.1.
 The nightly docker-image is currently the same.
 The pihole nightly-image uses Alpine Linux and I can't get things working there.
 I might look into it later.
 Otherwise I'll create only new images when new versions of Unbound are being released and tag the images with name.<pihole_docker_tag>_<date> f.e. pluim003/pihole-unbound:2024.07.0_20241006.
 Or do something with the unbound-version as well in the tag.

 Note: July 4th, 2025.
-Finally managed to get a working container with the new Pi-Hole v6 and Unbound,l thanx to @mpgirro as his repository gave me some clue how to solve the issues I was having.
+Finally managed to get a working container with the new Pi-Hole v6 and Unbound,l thanx to https://github.com/mpgirro as his repository gave me some clue how to solve the issues I was having.
 As v6 is based on Alpine and I'm not familiar with that.
 ## Usage

 First create a `.env` file to substitute variables for your deployment.